In the chaos

 and the world in which people like Copernicus explored and discovered.

-I think that Christians are perfectly able to be scientists,
+Christians are perfectly able to be scientists,

 and vice versa.